formal-land/formal.land/docs/tools/coq-of-ocaml/options/configuration.md

 A list of OCaml signature names.
 We ignore these signatures when looking for a signature name to encode modules as records.

 #### Explanation
 In `coq-of-ocaml`, we look for a named signature for each module we encounter.
 Once we find a named signature we encode the module as a dependent record.
-If no signatures can be found, we use a plain Coq module.
+If no signatures can be found, we use a plain Rocq module.
 Sometimes, we find an incorrect signature as we use heuristics to find a matching signature.
 This configuration option helps to ignore incorrect signatures.

 ## head_suffix
 #### Example